 The denominations have different beliefs on certain issues.

 Many of the different denominations in Christianity (Presbyterian, Baptist, Methodist, Nazarene, etc.) came about because of something that happened in the 15th century.
-At that time, a Roman Catholic priest named Martin Luther broke away from Catholicism after failing to ‘reform’ some wrong things in the Church.
-This is where we get the term “Reformation."
+At that time, a Roman Catholic priest named Martin Luther broke away from Catholicism after he wasn't able to fix some wrong things in the church.
+This was called "the Reformation."
 Since the beginning of the Reformation, many different denominations have appeared.

 Christian people usually attend different churches and denominations because they're comfortable with the people they meet there, the type of preaching, or the style of worship.
 Different churches offer lots of variety in music and worship styles, and this is fine.
 But all denominations that claim to be Christian must be united in one thing—truth.
 The only source of truth is the Bible, God's Word to us.